tash-had/coursehub/iteration-01-plan.md

 #### Events

  Meetings occur in-person on Thursdays in Bahen.
 Additional meetings may occur if extra discussion and assignment is necessary.
-The purpose of each meeting is to view task progression, discuss the steps for our next iteration, review and issues, and assign roles accordingly.
+The purpose of each meeting is to view task progression, discuss the steps for our next iteration, review any issues, and assign roles accordingly.

 #### Artifacts